 All forms of misconduct are intolerable and in direct conflict with the ideals of Move United.
-Misconduct may damage an athlete's psychological well-being; athletes who have been mistreated experience social embarrassment, emotional turmoil, psychological scars, loss of self-esteem and negative impacts on family, friends and the sport.
-Misconduct often hurts an athlete's performance and may cause him or her to drop out of sport entirely.
+Misconduct may damage an athlete's psychological well-being.
+Athletes who have been mistreated experience social embarrassment, emotional turmoil, psychological scars, loss of self-esteem and negative impacts on family, friends and sport.
+Misconduct often hurts an athlete's performance and may cause them to drop out of sport entirely.